Horse jumping obstacles: Rolltop

 These jumps have a rounded half-barrel appearance on top.
 They can be quite wide at upper levels, and often govern respect from the horse, but are not usually considered a "scary" fence for horses on course and generally produce a good jump.
-A modified version of the rolltop is sometimes seen in hunter and showjumping classes.
+A modified version of the rolltop is sometimes seen in hunter and show jumping classes.

-Shark's Tooth
+Shark's tooth

 These fences have a top log rail, with an inverted triangle of logs pointing downwards, resembling a shark's top jaw.

 Skinny

 A "skinny" is any fence with a narrow face.
 These require accurate riding and the ability to keep the horse straight, as it is easy for a horse to "glance off" such narrow obstacles.
 Combinations involving skinnies become increasingly common as the rider moves up the levels because they reduce the degree of error that is available if the rider is to successfully negotiate the fence.

-Stone Wall

-These jumps are solid walls made out of stone or a similar material.
-They sometimes have logs placed on top to make them larger or change the appearance.